Hardware Battlefield winner CubeSensors is reborn as Klevio

 The new company will produce retrofit locks that connect to each other and act as both locks and intercom controls.
 Originally called Sherlock, these locks are currently in 300 homes in London and merged with CubeSensors to bring further features to the locks.

-Spetic points out that he’s proud not the leave CubeSensors owners high and dry.
+Spetic points out that he’s proud not to the leave CubeSensors owners high and dry.

 “The one thing that I would like to point out about CubeSensors is that we’ve made sure that the devices will still work even after CubeSensors as a company is closed.
 I think that’s a strong message for everyone working with HW and treating customer right,” he said.